Blockchain as a Single, Persistent Publish / Subscribe Queue

 - Integrated Manufacturing

-Robert mentioned Let’s Talk Payments, where he found some examples of nonfinancial use cases and shared his insight, “digging dipper into the nonfinancial use cases, they all look like publish and subscribe integration queues.”
+Robert mentioned Let’s Talk Payments, where he found some use cases.
+According to him, “digging dipper into the non-financial use cases, they all look like publish and subscribe integration queues.”

-With blockchains serving as publish and subscribe integration queues, Robert concludes that, “we can dial down the need for trust in third parties to do quite so much error and exception processing for us and keep it all in the blockchain.
-You always need trust in third parties but maybe they become more the keeper of the blockchain as a way of having trust within the community.”
+With blockchains serving this way, Robert concludes that, “we can dial down the need for trust in third parties to do quite so much error and exception processing for us and keep it all in the blockchain.”
+Although one always needs trust in third parties, he believes that “maybe they become more the keeper of the blockchain as a way of having trust within the community.”

 Want details?
 Watch the video!